-The disputed domain name and the Complainant's trademarks are nearly identical since both fully incorporate the word "INTESA".
+The disputed domain names and the Complainant's trademarks are nearly identical since both fully incorporate the word element "INTESA".

-Since the disputed domain name and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain name consisting of a term "RIATTIVAZIONE-INTESA" is confusingly similar to the Complainant's trademarks.
+Since the disputed domain names and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain names consisting also of a term "ONLINE" are confusingly similar to the Complainant's trademarks.

 The threshold test for confusing similarity under the UDRP involves a comparison between the trademark and the disputed domain name itself to determine likelihood of Internet user confusion.
 In order to satisfy this test, the relevant trademark would generally need to be recognizable as such within the disputed domain name.
-An addition of common, dictionary, generic, or other descriptive terms is typically insufficient to prevent threshold Internet user confusion.
+An addition of common, dictionary, generic, or other descriptive terms is typically insufficient to prevent threshold for Internet user confusion.
 Confusing similarity test under the UDRP typically involves a straightforward visual and aural comparison of the trademark with the domain name in question.

-Applying the principles described above, the Panel contends that incorporation of a dominant "INTESA" element of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain name constitutes confusing similarity between the Complainant's trademark and the disputed domain name.
-Addition of a non-distinctive element - incorrect, descriptive term "RIATTIVAZIONE" cannot prevent the association in the eyes of internet consumers between the disputed domain name and the Complainant's trademarks and thus the likelihood of confusion still exists.
-On the contrary, it may mislead the internet users that the disputed domain name is somehow related to Complainant's business.
+Applying the principles described above, the Panel contends that incorporation of a dominant "INTESA" " element of Complainant's trademarks (which standalone enjoys high level of distinctiveness) into the disputed domain names constitutes confusing similarity between the Complainant's trademark and the disputed domain names.

+Addition of a non-distinctive element - descriptive term "ONLINE" - cannot prevent the association in the eyes of internet consumers between the disputed domain names and the Complainant's trademarks and thus the likelihood of confusion still exists.
+On the contrary, it may mislead the internet users that the disputed domain name is somehow related to Complainant's internet (online) business.

-For sake of completeness, the Panel asserts that the top-level suffix in the domain name (i.e. the ".online") must be disregarded under the identity and confusing similarity tests as it is a necessary technical requirement of registration.
+For sake of completeness, the Panel asserts that the top-level suffix in the domain names (i.e. the ".com" and ".org") must be disregarded under the identity and confusing similarity tests, as it is a necessary technical requirement of registration.
 Therefore, the Panel has decided that there is identity in this case, it also concludes that the Complainant has satisfied paragraph 4(a)(i) of the Policy.